Insurance Coverage & Costs

 should put on that label that a consumer would be interested in reading about

 your practice.
-Some of its very obvious: What are your office hours and where
+Some of it’s very obvious: What are your office hours and where

 is your office?
 But it can also get as sophisticated as tell me about all the